Last Updated Date: January 10, 2026

 Coywood Creek by Khristina Chess

-“With an unremarkable click, like a period at the end of a sentence, the world ended.” ― Khristina Chess, quote from Coywood Creek
+“With an unremarkable click, like a period at the end of a sentence, the world ended.” ― Khristina Chess from Coywood Creek

 At first, Zoey brushes off the blackout, the dead cell service, and the eerie northern lights.
-But as reality sets in, she knows one thing: she can’t stay in her parents’ condo alone.
-She sets out for Coywood Creek, hoping to find safety with her uncle and grandmother.
+She has plenty of food.
+But as reality sets in, she knows one thing: she can’t stay in her parents’ condo alone with no power.
+So she packs her snacks and sets out for Coywood Creek, hoping to find safety with her uncle and grandmother.
 Instead, she finds something else entirely.

-Holy macaroni—this book is a page-turner!
-Zoey is sharp, relatable, and hilarious, navigating the collapse of civilization with her signature sarcasm (and a bag of OREO cookies).
-Her banter with Kent made me laugh out loud, even as the novel’s deeper themes—resilience, uncertainty, and survival—kept me hooked.
-But more than anything, Coywood Creek forces you to ask: How fragile are we without our technology?
+What makes this novel so engrossing is Zoey’s sharp, relatable, and often humorous response to navigating the collapse of civilization with her signature sarcasm (and a bag of OREO cookies).
+Her various “lists” provide both entertainment and thought-provoking commentary on culture.
+Her delicious banter with Kent made me laugh out loud, even as the novel’s deeper themes—resilience, uncertainty, and survival—kept me hooked.

 Thirteen Reasons Why by Jay Asher

 “You don’t know what goes on in anyone’s life but your own.
 And when you mess with one part of a person’s life, you’re not messing with just that part.
 Unfortunately you can’t be that precise and selective.
 When you mess with one part of a person’s life, you’re messing with their entire life.
-Everything… affects everything.” ― Jay Asher, quote from Thirteen Reasons Why
+Everything… affects everything.” ― Jay Asher from Thirteen Reasons Why

 Hannah Baker committed suicide, and she left behind 13 tapes explaining why she did it.